This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 - Use fresh good quality paprika – there is a huge difference between a good paprika and regular store-bought paprika.

 How to Make Chicken Paprikash

 There are many ways you can make chicken paprikash.
 Some add tomatoes, others omit the peppers and tomatoes, and third, add a lot more peppers and onions.
 I like to add peppers, onions and minced garlic to my chicken paprikash.
 I also like to top it with crumbled feta cheese and pine nuts which are optional.
 Topping the chicken paprikash with feta cheese makes it so creamy and delicious!

-You can serve chicken paprikash with noodles, dumplings or spaetzle (shown with egg noodles).
+You can serve chicken paprikash with noodles, dumplings, spaetzle or even with the best mashed potatoes (shown with egg noodles).